 Lily Hoo is the Head of Performance and Knowledge of P4I.
 Lily has 20 years of experience in development programs in Indonesia, focusing on monitoring, evaluation, research and learning with extensive experience in managing large and complex development programs, including in governance and community empowerment.

-She began her career in development with UNAFTA and subsequently worked for the World Bank and the DFAT program, KOMPAK, bringing her deep understanding and expertise in development to this role.
+She began her career in development with UNFPA and subsequently worked for the World Bank and the DFAT program, KOMPAK, bringing her deep understanding and expertise in development to this role.

 Lily Hoo is a Fulbright Scholar holding a Master of Arts degree in Southeast Asia Studies from School of Advanced International Studies (SAIS), the Johns Hopkins University, and a Master of Business Administration from the National University of Singapore.